spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 </Navigator>
 ```

 The top level `Navigator` component is where all the actual work happens.
-The `Route` component allows us to pass various properties/configuration down for each screen - in this case a name (which will be used to specific which screen should be pushed) and a component (which component should actually be rendered).
+The `Route` component allows us to pass various properties/configuration down for each screen - in this case a name (which will be used to specify which screen should be pushed) and a component (which component should actually be rendered).

 Each route will get a `navigator` prop passed to it and on that `navigator` prop a `push` and `pop` function will be on it.
 Allowing for the following type of interaction: